Step 2: Evaluate Client Connectivity

 Figure 4 illustrates the activation options that are available for disconnected computers.

-Disconnected computers can use Active Directory-based Activation, KMS activation, or MAK activation processes that connect to the core network (directly or through a VPN or secure channel) at least once every 180 days.
+Disconnected computers can use Active Directory-based Activation, KMS activation, or MAK activation processes that connect to the central network (directly or through a VPN or secure channel) at least once every 180 days.

-Use MAK Independent activation, by telephone or the Internet, for computers that rarely or never connect to the core network.
+Use MAK Independent activation, by telephone or the Internet, for computers that rarely or never connect to the central network.

 In a lab environment, computers are reconfigured often, and there are usually a large number of virtual computers.
 You should first determine whether the computers in test and development labs need activation.